eTherapyPro | Online Therapy Chat | Online Therapy

 1. Questionnaire

-The first thing most online counseling platforms require is filling out a form.
+The first thing most Anxiety online counseling platforms require is filling out a form.
 You need to answer a dozen or more questions to give prospective therapists an idea of what kind of support you need.
 These questions are simple and straightforward.
 They’re not a test and there are no right or wrong answers.

 You need to fill out of the form honestly and make sure the information you provide is true.
 Being truthful will ensure you get the right therapist for your treatment and don’t need to worry about the information leaking out.
 All details you share are confidential.